Included in this service page set

 Is ASL included?

 Yes.
-ASL is included for this page set after founder confirmation, with assignment details reviewed during scope.
+ASL is included for this page set, with assignment details checked before DD confirms the work.

 Camera view, lighting, speaker order, room position, and audience access details can affect the assignment plan.